 Slightly hidden away on Dock Place in Leith opposite Teuchters Landing you will find A Room in Leith.
-It used to be in the same building as Teuchters Landing, just like A Room in the West End and Teuchters are together on William St in Edinburgh’s west-end, incidentally all are all owned by the same people.
+It used to be in the same building as Teuchters Landing, just like A Room in the West End and Teuchters are together on William St in Edinburgh’s west-end, incidentally, are all owned by the same people.
 EDIT: A Room in Leith is now known as Teuchters Bothy Bar.

 Entrance round the back at heavily plant-potted area off the main road.

 Smart but casual inside with line drawings of Edinburgh adorning the walls.
 We were quickly greeted and taken through to the back of the restaurant and seated with menus.
 The lunch menu changes everyday providing something different for each visit and also provides a guarantee that all the ingredients are fresh.
 Tap water, if requested, is served chilled in a bottle.
 A decent selection of local beers from Knops, Innis & Gunn/Melville’s as well as beers from all over Scotland such as Black Isle, West, Williams and Orkney was also listed.
 Mmm.
 We decided to try both of the Melville’s fruit beers on offer (Strawberry and Raspberry).